-6.2.1 Absence and Missed Course Work
+Absence and Missed Couse Work

-A student who claims illness or compassionate grounds as reason for missing lectures, laboratory work, or assignments is responsible for making alternative arrangements with the
+A student who is ill or has compassionate grounds as reason for missing lectures, laboratory work, or assignments is responsible for making alternative arrangements with the instructors concerned for extensions or other consideration.
+For more information see Academic Consideration for Students in Extenuating Circumstances.